Brooks Koepka Net Worth: His Career Wins, Brand Deals And More

 View this post on Instagram

 Earlier this year, Brooks Koepka became the first professional golfer to win more than one LIV Golf event when he won the LIV Golf Orlando in April.
 A month later, he went on to become the first professional golfer from LIV Golf to win a major championship with his win at the 2023 PGA Championship.
-With this win, Koepka took his tally of major championship titles to five, becoming only the 20th player in the history of professional golf to achieve this feat.
+With this win, Koepka took his tally of major championship titles to five, becoming only the 20th player in the history of professional golf to do so.

 A look at Brooks Koepka’s net worth in 2023

-As per a report by CAknowledge, the net worth of Brooks Koepka, as of 2023, stands at around USD 65 million.
+As per a report by CAknowledge, Brooks Koepka’s net worth, as of 2023, stands at around USD 65 million.
 A lion’s share of his earnings has come from his winnings in professional golf.
-In addition, his brand endorsements also add to his overall wealth.
+Additionally, his brand endorsements also add to his overall wealth.

 Brooks Koepka’s net worth: His career earnings

-On an average, Brooks Koepka earns USD 3.8 million per year, and his annual salary is estimated to be USD 5 million.
-The data from his PGA Tour bio suggests that he has made nearly USD 43 million in official earnings in his career so far since 2013.
-Koepka’s highest earnings in a single season is reported to be over USD 9.6 million in 2019.
+On average, Brooks Koepka earns USD 3.8 million per year, with his annual salary estimated to be USD 5 million.
+The data from his PGA Tour bio suggests that, since 2013, he has made nearly USD 43 million in official earnings.
+Koepka’s highest earnings in a single season were reported to be over USD 9.6 million in 2019.

-In his stint at LIV Golf events for nearly a year, Koepka has made over USD 15 million, as per reports.
+In his stints at LIV Golf events for nearly a year, Koepka has made over USD 15 million so far.
 Additionally, he received a signing bonus of around USD 150 million when he joined LIV Golf.
 The 2023 PGA Championship win saw Brooks Koepka being rewarded with USD 3.15 million.

 Which brands does Brooks Koepka endorse?